rehanhajee/Website/README.md

-## Personal Portfilio
+## Personal Portfolio
 This project is my personal portfolio.

 All the code is documented and is available for use.
-However, please send me a message if you plan on using the code
+However, please send me a message if you plan on using the code.

 You can find the original website at [rehanhajee.me](http://rehanhajee.me)